-If you are wondering “Do I need a managed cloud solution?”
+If you wonder, “Do I need a managed cloud solution?”
 Then ask yourself these questions;

 - Are you a small or medium-sized (SME) business with ambitions to grow?

-- Do you need to leverage technology in order to grow your business, manage customers, deliver services?
+- Do you need to leverage technology to grow your business, manage customers, and deliver services?

 - Do you have a growing number of employees?